 There are a lot of things to consider when purchasing a new bathtub, and one of the most important is the bathtub drain location.
-When purchasing a tub, you can select either a right-hand or left-hand model.
-This just means that the drain hole in the bottom of the tub is on the right or left side when looking from the entry side of the tub.
+You can select either a right-hand or left-hand model, which just means that the drain hole in the bottom of the tub is on the right or left side when looking from the entry side of the tub.
 Depending on how your drain and vent pipes are run, selecting a bathtub with the correct drain location is a very important decision.

 Video of the Day

 There are also centered drain tubs, which, as you can guess, have the drain in the center of the tub.
-There are also tubs with reversible drains.
-These are found on drop-in-style tubs that can be installed facing to the right or the left; the drain itself is not reversible.
-Bathtubs can come in many shapes, colors and sizes and are manufactured in a variety of materials ranging from fiberglass to cast iron.
+You can also find tubs with reversible drains, which are found on drop-in-style tubs that can be installed facing to the right or the left; the drain itself is not reversible, but the tub direction is.
+Bathtubs come in many shapes, colors and sizes and are manufactured in a variety of materials ranging from fiberglass to cast iron.
 No matter what color or shape you chose for your remodel, you'll need to be sure that the drain is in the right location.

 How a Tub Drain Works

 All bathtubs drain in basically the same way, with a drain assembly located on the bottom of the tub linked to an overflow that may or may not have a toggle switch.
 When the plunger or stopper is opened, water drains out of the bathtub, through the drain assembly, down a tailpiece and into the trap.
 All plumbing fixtures in a residence are required to have a trap, which remains full of water and acts as a seal to prevent sewer gasses from entering the residence.